Recently, one of our readers asked us how to clear the cache in WordPress.

 Sometimes the cache won’t realize that changes have been made to your WordPress website.
-Instead of loading the new version of your site, you’ll be stuck seeing an old version.
+Instead of loading the new version of your site, you will be stuck seeing an old version.

-This will prevent both you and your visitors from seeing any updates you’ve made.
+This will prevent both you and your visitors from seeing any updates you have made.

 Clearing your WordPress cache ensures the most recent version of your website will always be live.

-With that said, let’s take a look at how to clear your browser cache in WordPress.
-Simply use the quick links below to jump straight to the method you want to use.
+With that said, let’s take a look at how to clear your cache in WordPress.
+Simply use the quick links below to jump straight to the method you want to use:

 If you prefer written instructions, then please continue reading.